• Home

 What type of payment do you accept?

-Cash, checks or credit cards are accepted (cash or check preferred).
+Cash, checks, credit cards or ACH transfers are accepted.
 Payment is due at the time of service.

 Do you accept insurance?